ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 * If you're coming in from another HAMT node, you might have some unused bits of the hash to select the next child.
 * If you have a path, hash the name of the item you're looking for, pop the correct number of bits off the hash, and use it to select which element you're going to next.
-* If you don't have a path, we'll assume you want index.html.
+* If you don't have a path, we'll assume you want `index.html`.
 * We don't generate listings of sharded directories today, and this isn't a high-priority as it's an unreasonable use case.

 ### Dealing with ipns:// links

-The first element after `ipns://` is the "name".
+The first element after `ipns://` is the "[ipns-name](https://specs.ipfs.tech/ipns/ipns-record/#ipns-name)".

-* If the name is formatted as a CIDv1, and has its codec set to "libp2p-key", ipfs-client will retrieve a signed record of what it points at from a gateway, and then load that content.
+* If the name is formatted as a CIDv1, and has its codec set to `libp2p-key` (`0x72`), ipfs-client will retrieve a [signed IPNS record](https://specs.ipfs.tech/ipns/ipns-record/#ipns-record) of what it points at from a gateway, and then load that content.
-  * The cryptographic signature in the record is verified using the public key, which corresponds to the "name"
+  * The cryptographic signature in the record is verified using the public key, which corresponds to the "ipns-name"
   * Note: not all CID [multibase](https://docs.ipfs.tech/concepts/glossary/#multibase) encodings are supported yet.
-* If the name is not formatted as a CIDv1, a DNS request is created for the appropriate TXT record to resolve it as a DNSLink.
+* If the name is not formatted as a CIDv1, a DNS request is created for the appropriate TXT record to resolve it as a [DNSLink](https://dnslink.dev/).

 IPNS names may point to other IPNS names, in which case this process recurses.
 More commonly they point at an IPFS DAG, in which case ipfs-chromium will then load that content as described above.